mimedina9/BIS15W2024_mmedina/lab1/lab1_hw.md

 **1. Please complete the [class survey](https://forms.gle/AHHXd3aobaAdkkFg9) if you have not already done so.**

 **2. What is the difference between R and RStudio?
 What is GitHub and why is it useful to programmers?**
-The difference between R and Rstudio is.
+The difference between R and Rstudio is that R is the programming language used for data visuals (statistical graphing and computation) while R studio is an IDE that provides a more user-friendly interface for coding tasks and organization.
 Github is a program where people put their code and it tracks the different versions of the code including any changes made to the repositories.

 **3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2021_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**